No Place for a Woman: Harriet Dame's Civil War

 No Place for a Woman draws on newly discovered letters written by Harriet Dame and includes many rare photographs of the soldiers who knew Dame best, of the nurses and doctors she worked with, and of Dame herself.
 This biography convincingly argues that in length, depth, and breadth of service, it is unlikely that any woman did more for the Union cause than Harriet Dame.

-Author: Mike Pride is a journalist, writer, and historian.
-He is the editor emeritus of the Concord Monitor, where he ran the newsroom for 30 years, and the retired administrator of the Pulitzer Prizes.
-Pride has written, cowritten, or edited seven previous books, including My Brave Boys, a history of the Fifth New Hampshire Volunteers, and Storm over Key West, a history of the Florida Keys during the Civil War.
+Author: Mike Pride was a journalist, writer, and historian.
+He was editor of the Concord Monitor for 30 years and later served as administrator of the Pulitzer Prizes.
+Pride wrote, cowrote, or edited seven previous books, including My Brave Boys, a history of the Fifth New Hampshire Volunteers, and Storm over Key West, a history of the Florida Keys during the Civil War.

 (Hardcover; 280 pages)